AdobeDocs/app-builder/src/pages/runtime_getting_started/understanding_runtime.md

 * **Favor async calls** if your application can work with an async design, to give your code a better chance to execute instead of running in timeouts.
 * **Respond to** `429` **status codes** if your application is hitting the upper limit for throttling.
 If you don’t scale back, you'll keep getting them.
 * **Respond to** `5xx` **status codes**.
 There are situations in which your invocation will not come though - otherwise, we would offer 100% uptime.
 If you can’t afford to lose an invocation, build a retry mechanism outside the Runtime platform, or use the Runtime Triggers feature to create an action that is executed every 40 minutes and performs the retry or does some logging in your system so you can try again.
-* **Minimize chances for cold starts** if low latency and high availability are priorities, by tuning:
+* **Minimize chances for cold starts** whenever low latency and high availability are priorities, by tuning:
-  * **Concurrency per container**.
-The default limit is 200 invocations sent in parallel to the same container.
-If you set the value to 1, then 10 invocations in a second  would use 10 different containers.
-If your code initializes data  by downloading data or creating an object, this will happen only once. <mark>All the invocations sent to the same container don’t have to spend that time</mark>.
+  * **Concurrency per container** is the number of invocations that may be sent in parallel to the same container.
+Exceeding this limit by 1 opens a new container:  for example, with concurrency set to the default 200, a burst of 450 requests would open new containers at requests 1, 201, and 401.
+    * For use cases with low resource consumption, leaving concurrency at 200, or even increasing it to its maximum 500, will minimize overhead from container initialization.
+    * But for high resource consumption use cases, you may need to reduce concurrency to avoid performance degradation from too many requests sharing the container's CPU, memory, and other resources.
+    * The default concurrency works well for most use cases, but performance tuning and load testing for each use case is the ideal.
   * **Memory**.
 I/O Runtime keeps a pool of prewarmed containers that use the default RAM setting.
-Using the default RAM setting for your action lets you use them, the next best thing to reusing containers.
+Using the default RAM setting for your action lets you use prewarmed containers, the next fastest thing to reusing containers.
 * **Fan out**.
 I/O Runtime is built to run lots of tasks in parallel.
 So if you can, split large tasks into multiple small ones.
 Otherwise, your action may need a long time to execute and possibly use so much memory that you can't use prewarmed containers (see above).

 <InlineAlert slots="text"/>